-Another concept illuminating the mechanisms generating race-ethnic earnings differences is occupational segregation, defined as different rates of representation of race-ethnic groups in different job titles.
-For example, according to 2000 Census data covering Manhattan restaurants of all types, 80.1% of food runners were persons of color, in contrast to 62.3% of waiter/waitresses and 50.9% of supervisors.
+Occupational segregation, defined as differing rates of representation of race-ethnic groups in different job titles, is one important mechanism generating these race-ethnic earnings differences.
+According to 2000 Census data covering Manhattan restaurants of all types, 80.1% of food runners were persons of color, in contrast to 62.3% of waiter/waitresses and 50.9% of supervisors.

 However, the data in Section D of Table 1 suggest that occupational segregation only explains part of earnings differences among racial-ethnic groups.
-There, we observe that persons holding job titles such as waiter or supervisors may earn either above or below \$40,000 per year, suggesting that, among persons holding the same job title, the type of establishment in which a person works also affects earnings.
-This pattern, in turn, suggests that a particularly likely venue in which to observe race-ethnic employment discrimination is upscale, fine dining establishments, where earnings -- especially via tips -- are typically highest.
-Since the vast majority of better-paid restaurant positions are in fine dining establishments, exclusion of immigrants and persons of color from this sub-sector would deprive them of their only opportunity to hold living-wage employment in the industry.
+There, we observe that persons holding job titles such as waiter or supervisors may earn either above or below \$40,000 per year, implying that, among persons holding the same job title, the type of establishment in which a person works also affects earnings.
+This pattern, in turn, suggests that a particularly likely venue in which to observe racial employment discrimination is upscale, fine dining establishments, where earnings - especially via tips6 - are typically highest.
+If the majority of better-paid restaurant positions are in fine dining establishments, exclusion of immigrants and persons of color from this sub-sector would deprive them of their most likely opportunity for living-wage employment in the industry.